 Figure 8.
 Pressure support ventilation (PSV) cycles with sensitivity to flow 3l/min.
-The cycling occurs when it reaches a certain threshold of inspiratory flow.
+Cycling occurs when it reaches a certain threshold of the maximal inspiratory flow within a particular breathing cycle (cycling off criterion).
 Most ventilators are usually set to cycle with values between 20 to 25% of the peak inspiratory flow.
-The flow curve, VT (and unlike the cycles in VCV or PCV), as well as the Ti can vary depending on the interaction between the patient and the ventilator.
+Flow, VT, and Ti can all vary depending on the interaction between the patient and the ventilator.

 In the PSV cycles the possibility of variability of flow, VT and Ti can potentially promote greater comfort for some patients.
 Also, current ventilators can provide the adjustment of the cycling threshold that can, for example, be set between 5 and 70%.
 Such a tool allows finer tuning of PSV cycles, especially in COPD patients with high airway resistance and normal or increased static compliance.
 In these cases, the Ti could remain too long due to the smallest deceleration of inspiratory flow as shown in Figure 9.
 In this setting it is worth remembering that the PSV as well as the PCV allow adjustments to the flow rate or speed of pressurization of the airway at the beginning of inspiration.
 This setting is commonly referred to as "rise time."
 The reader should refer to the chapter Asynchrony Patient-Ventilator for more details on the practical handling of these new technological features incorporated into the PCV and the PSV.

 Figure 9.
 Pressure Support Ventilation (PSV) cycles with sensitivity to flow 3l/min.
-In this case, the percentage threshold for cycling was increased, from 25% to 35% and 45% of the cycles in sequence.
+In this case, the percentage threshold for cycling was increased from 25% to 35% and 45% in sequence.
 Observe the impact of this adjustment on the Ti, the flow curve, and the VT.
 Increasing the threshold reduces the Ti and VT, which may be advantageous in patients with COPD and lung hyperinflation.

 Based on the types of respiratory cycles that are offered to the patient, three basic ventilatory modes can be considered.
 These are: Assist/Control ventilation (A/C), Pressure Support Ventilation (PSV) and Synchronized Intermittent Mandatory Ventilation (SIMV) with PS, a hybrid mode of the first two.